 Disclosure: I received a copy of this book from Skyhorse Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Lei Shishak grew up in rural Pennsylvania.
 After graduating from the Culinary Institute of America, she moved to California and fell in love with the beach.
 She opened her own bakery, Sugar Blossom Bake Shop, in 2010.
 She has been featured in People, Riviera Magazine, Sunset magazine, Coast, the Los Angeles Daily News, Fine Living, and more.
-Lei is also the author of Beach House Brunch and Farm to Table Desserts.
+Lei is also the author of Beach House Brunch (check out my review with a recipe for Nutella Pop Tarts) and Farm to Table Desserts.

 Chapters are divided based on type of treat: Morning Treats; Beachy Beverages; Cupcakes; Happy Hour Cupcakes; Cookies and Brownies; Hand-Crafted Ice Cream Sandwiches; Frozen Pops; Pies, Crisps, a Cobbler, and a Cheesecake; Classics; and Bonus Recipes.
 Each chapter begins with a list of the recipes it contains for easy reference.